genericgiraffe7-dev/simple-censor/README.md

 To get the system running, follow these steps:

 1. **Run setup.bat**: This is the most critical step.
 This batch file automates the entire installation process.
-It creates a portable Python environment, configures a virtual environment with GPU-accelerated libraries for NVIDIA RTX cards, and downloads the required AI models from the Hugging Face repository.
+It creates a portable Python environment, configures a virtual environment with GPU-accelerated libraries for NVIDIA cards, and downloads the required AI models from the Hugging Face repository.
 2. **Launch the Application**: Once the setup is complete, you can use the other provided batch files to start the specific module you need.

 ---